-Combined Nuchal Translucency Screening, also known as a Nuchal or NT Scan, is a combined screening test to detect the probability of your baby having a chromosomal disorder such as Downs Syndrome.
+Combined Nuchal Translucency Screening, also known as a Nuchal or NT Scan, is a screening test to detect the probability of your baby having a chromosomal disorder such as Downs Syndrome.

-The test combines the results of an ultrasound scan, a blood test and the age of the mother.
-It can only be performed between the gestational stages of 11+3 – 13+6 weeks (11 weeks 3 days to 13 weeks 6 days).
+The Nuchal test combines the results of an ultrasound scan, a blood test and the mother’s age.
+It can only be performed between the gestational stages of 11+3 – 13+6 weeks (11 weeks + 3 days to 13 weeks + 6 days).

 The results of the Combined Nuchal Screening come back from the laboratory within 24 to 48 hours and will be relayed to you by email or telephone call, as soon as we receive them.

 If everything is okay and we have time during your appointment, we will also have a quick look in 4D if you would like us to.

 If you know you are carrying twins or a multiple pregnancy, please let us know when you book.
 We need to allow more time for multiple pregnancies and charge an extra £60 for each additional baby.